davidjma/PCR-Prediction-Model/README.md

 This repository provides the steps taken to filter a given patient dataset to a specific result and runs different machine learning models to quantify the performance.
 The dataset used is kept confidential as it is sensitive information.
 - Filtering is done by `Prediction Model Data Preparation.ipynb`
 - Model training and evaluation is performed by `Prediction Model Building .ipynb`

+For any questions, please feel free to contact davidma.djm@gmail.com.